slaveOftime/Fun.Build/README.md

         step (fun ctx _ -> async { return Ok() })
         BuildStep(fun ctx _ -> async { return Ok() })
     }

+pipeline "Fun.Build" {
+    description "This is a demo pipeline for docs" timeout 30 // You can set overall timeout for the pipeline timeoutForStep 10 // You can set default timeout for every step in every stage timeoutForStage 10 // You can set default timeout for every stage envVars [ "envKey", "envValue" ] // You can add or override environment variables cmdArgs [ "arg1"; "arg2" ] // You can reset the command args workingDir __SOURCE_DIRECTORY__
+    // You can also override the accept exit code for success.
+By default 0 is for success.
+    // But if your external program is using other code you can add it here. acceptExitCodes [ 0; 2 ]
+    demo1 // Reuse the stage here
     stage "Demo2" {
         // whenAny, whenNot, whenAll.
 They can also be composed. whenAll {